-This course unit introduces students into the nature and tasks of theology and to theological methodology.
+This graduate course unit introduces students to the nature and tasks of theology and to theological method.
 It provides a foundation for all future theology course units.

 Learning Outcomes & Threshold Concepts

 At the end of this unit, students will be able to: